On My Own (Patti LaBelle and Michael McDonald song): Reba McEntire version

 In September 1995, country entertainer Reba McEntire released a cover version of the song as the first single from her album Starting Over.
-Her version, featuring guest vocals from Martina McBride, Linda Davis and Trisha Yearwood, peaked at number 20 on Hot Country Singles & Tracks chart, although only McEntire received chart credit for it.
+Her version, featuring guest vocals from Martina McBride, Linda Davis and fellow MCA labelmate Trisha Yearwood, peaked at number 20 on Hot Country Singles & Tracks chart, although only McEntire received chart credit for it.
 Its music video was directed by Dominic Orlando and was filmed on the Chaplin Stage.

 The four artists performed the song at the 1995 Country Music Association Awards, and again at the 1996 Academy of Country Music Awards.